karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 No matter your background, there is a form of writing for you.
 You can opt to be a content writer, technical writer, journalist, copywriter, or even a greeting card writer.
 As a freelance writer, you’re free to pitch your work to different publications - both online and print - or you can sign up for and find jobs via freelance websites like Upwork, Fiverr, or Guru.

+If you’re just learning to write, one way to improve your skills is to practice on your own assignments.
+Students who are balancing studies with part-time work often use [Paper Owl](https://papersowl.com/) to work on their own academic writing.
+By practicing research, editing, and structuring assignments through the platform, they can improve their skills, manage their time better, and gain confidence in handling more complex writing tasks.
+Gaining this kind of experience early makes it easier to tackle larger projects later on.

-If you're looking to get started, be sure to [check out this book](https://amzn.to/3DD5Zr4) as it will give you a lot of insight into the industry and how you can carve out a niche.
+If you're looking to get started, I can also recommend [the book, _Start Your Own Freelance Writing Business_](https://amzn.to/3DD5Zr4) as it will give you a lot of insight into the industry and how you can carve out a niche.

 ### 6. Financial Auditor/Bookkeeper